 In Search of Home

 She is a regular British teenager who relishes her fries and burgers.
 She negotiates her way around the streets of London with ease and calls the neighbourhood of Whitechapel home.
 Though the hijab distinguishes her from the crowd, for Shopna, it's just a part of her everyday attire, worn above her jeans and Nike trainers.
 She chose to embrace it, unlike her sisters.
 "For her, it's just another piece of clothing.
 It is in the pre-9/11 world where there isn't as much attention on religious symbolism," says curator Latika Gupta, looking at one of the photographs of Shopna where she makes an appearance as London-based photographer Suki Dhanda's protagonist.
-Through the British-Bangladeshi teenager, the photographer questions the concept of a "homeland" at a time when we live our lives through hyphenated identities, inhabiting multiple places.
+Through the British-Bangladeshi teenager, the photographer questions the concept of "homeland" in an era when we live our lives through hyphenated identities, inhabiting multiple places.

-Approached to curate the show in early 2011, Gupta wasn't swayed by the star appeal of Damein Hirst and Henry Moore, whose works are part of the 8,500-plus collection of the council, and focused on post-colonialism, multiculturalism and cultural relativism.
+Approached to curate the show in early 2011, Gupta wasn't swayed by the star appeal of Damein Hirst and Henry Moore, whose works are part of the 8,500-plus collection of the council, and focus on post-colonialism, multiculturalism and cultural relativism.
 "There is a plurality associated with 'homeland' now," she adds.

-The exhibition substantiates her observation.
+The collection substantiates her observation.
 Raising issues of concern and loss at the very onset is Susan Hiller's The Last Silent Movie, which records the voices of the last speakers of extinct or endangered languages.
 Subtitles translate their utterances, while the screen remains black.
 "Some of them sing, some tell stories and some accuse the listeners of injustice," notes Hiller on her website.
 Accompanying the film is a suite of 24 etchings based on oscilloscope traces of the voices.